ariroffe/logics/README.rst

 applications are educational software (e.g. `TAUT <https://taut-logic.com/>`_, which uses a previous version of this package), and quick prototyping of ideas for research purposes.

-To see the documentation please visit: LINK
+To see the documentation, visit `this link <https://logics.readthedocs.io/en/latest/?>`_.

 Installation